-UPDATE 1-Renewed Italian government tensions fuel bond selloff
+UPDATE 2-Renewed Italian government tensions fuel bond selloff

 * Key Italian govt officials due to meet on budget

-* NFPs due later in day, U.S. 10-yr yield below 3 pct (Adds background, quotes)
+* NFPs due later in day, U.S. 10-yr yield below 3 pct (Adds quotes, graphics, Monte dei Paschi result, updates prices)

 By Abhinav Ramnarayan

-LONDON, Aug 3 (Reuters) - Short-dated Italian government bonds sold off on Friday for the second straight day on signs of deepening tension within the Italian government that are even raising some fears of fresh elections.
+LONDON, Aug 3 (Reuters) - Short-dated Italian government bonds sold off on Friday for the second straight day on signs of deepening tension within the Italian government that are raising the prospect of new elections.

-Top ministers of the anti-establishment Italian government are expected to meet later in the day to discuss the country’s budget for next year, two sources told Reuters, as the government remains split about its spending plans.
+Ministers are expected to meet later in the day to discuss Italy’s budget for next year, two sources told Reuters, as the government remains split about its spending plans.

 Economy Minister Giovanni Tria is under pressure from within the government to ramp up spending and challenge European Union budget rules.

-The possibility that he might be forced to resign has investors worried that Italy could go on a spending binge, or even that fresh elections could be triggered.
-That in turn could strengthen the hand of anti-euro party League and its leader, Matteo Salvini.
+The possibility that he might be forced to resign has investors worried that Italy could go on a spending binge, or even that new elections could be triggered.

 “Clearly, this is about the fear that Tria gets kicked out, which could lead to a collapse of the government, new elections, and the League gaining even further,” said Commerzbank strategist Christoph Rieger.